LIPS-scheme/lips/docs/docs/scheme-intro/core.md

   (map (lambda (item) (fun (car item) (cdr item))) alist))
 ```

-You can use this procedure to map over values or keys inside alist.
+You can use this procedure to map over values or keys inside an alist.

 ```scheme
 (define alist (map cons '(a b c d) '(1 2 3 4)))